 This site contains information about Larry Stillman’s work.
 I am a Research Fellow at the Centre for Community Networking Research, Monash University.
 I seek to understand how community and non-profit organisations work with information, knowledge, and technology.
 My PhD was a deep study of these issues in community-based organisations.
-I do work in Australia and increasingly in South Africa in the Development Informatics area.
+I do work in Australia and increasingly in South Africa & Bangladesh in the Development Informatics area.

 Since the early 90s I have worked in and with community-based organisations in various information, community development, and research roles, including a number of technology innovations.
 With the advent of the internet, I saw great opportunities for change — and also great challenges to how we do our work.